Braidwood

 Health performance in Braidwood is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions are arthritis and mental health issues, impacting 12.2 and 7.8% of residents respectively.
-63.5% of residents declare themselves completely clear of medical ailments, compared to 68.7% across Rest of NSW.
-As of 2019 data, the area has 26.8% of residents aged 65 and over (1,220 people), which is higher than the 13.4% in Rest of NSW.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 12.2% and 7.8% of residents respectively, while 63.5% declared themselves as completely clear of medical ailments, compared to 68.7% across Rest of NSW.
+As of October 2021, the area has 26.8% of residents aged 65 and over (1,220 people), which is higher than the 13.4% in Rest of NSW.
+Health outcomes among seniors are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health